 Several papers on applying robust analysis to fitting loss severity distributions have appeared in recent years.
-For instance, Brazauskas and Serfling (2000a) focus on estimation of the simple Pareto tail parameter $\alpha$ assuming that the scale parameter b is known.
-In this notation the survival function is $S(x) = (b/x)^{\alpha}$ .
-They compare several estimators of $\alpha$ , such as MLE, matching moments or percentiles, etc. One of their tests is the asymptotic relative efficiency (ARE) of the estimate compared to MLE, which is the factor which when applied to the sample size would give the sample size needed for MLE to give the same asymptotic estimation error.
+For instance, Brazauskas and Serfling [7] focus on estimation of the simple Pareto tail parameter α assuming that the scale parameter b is known.
+In this notation the survival function is $S(x) = (b/x)^{\alpha}$.
+They compare several estimators of α , such as MLE, matching moments or percentiles, etc. One of their tests is the asymptotic relative efficiency (ARE) of the estimate compared to MLE, which is the factor which when applied to the sample size would give the sample size needed for MLE to give the same asymptotic estimation error.
 Due to the asymptotic efficiency of MLE, these factors are never greater than unity, assuming the sample is really from that Pareto distribution.

-The problem is that the sample might not be from a simple Pareto distribution.
-Even then, however, you would not want to identify and eliminate outliers.
-Whatever process is generating the losses would be expected to continue, so no losses can be ignored.
-The usual approach to this problem is to find alternative estimators that have low values of the GES and high values of ARE.
-Brazauskas and Serfling (2000a) suggest estimators they call generalized medians (GM).
-The kth generalized median is the median of all MLE estimators of subsets of size k of the original data.
-That can be fairly calculation-intensive, however, even with small k of 3, 4, or 5.
+The problem is, however, that the sample might not be simple Pareto.
+Even then, however, you would not want to identify and eliminate outliers: whatever process is generating the losses would be expected to continue, so no losses can be ignored.1 The usual approach to this problem is thus to find alternative estimators that have low values of the GES and high values of ARE.
+Brazauskas and Serfling [7] suggest estimators they call generalized medians (GM).
+The k^{th} generalized median is the median of all MLE estimators of subsets of size k of the original data.
+That can be fairly calculation-intensive, however, even with k = 3, 4, or 5.